-The Université Catholique de Louvain (UCL) is one of the two co-founders of BLSI.
+The Université Catholique de Louvain (UCLouvain) is one of the two co-founders of BLSI.
 The impetus came from the academic authorities wanting to achieve a two-fold objective on their Brussels campus:

 - derive greater benefit from its scientific research and

 - create closer ties with the entrepreneurial world to provide its cutting-edge technological expertise through rewarding collaborations.

 The UCLouvain campus, where BLSI is strategically located, is dedicated to health sciences and includes the faculties of medicine and dentistry, pharmacy and public health together with five internationally-renowned research institutes (de Duve Institute, Institute of NeuroScience, Institute of Experimental and Clinical Research, Institute of Health and Society, Louvain Drug Research Institute).